jdrew1303/angularSeed/README.md

 - Explicit data testing (Only override data that you need for the exact test.
 This reduces the brittleness of your tests to changing model data.)
 - Fixed time-based testing (Use explicitly coded times over the likes of Date.now().
 Moment.js may help here.)

+### Generating client libraries from Swagger enabled servers
+Included is a gulp task to generate angular services automatically for swagger enabled servers.
+In your gulp config file (located in `gulp/config.js`) add the url of the server, the name of the swagger yaml/json file, and the name you would like for the service (this will be prepended with 'Service' so there is no need to add this).
+Once this is done you call `gulp api` to have all apis built.
+Currently it only supports client libraries from remote servers, soon this will be expanded to local support, with the ability to generate generic api stubs and partially generate test-data factories.